sbeca/home-automation/k8sManifests/README.md

 # Deploy AirGradientDataServer app
 kubectl apply -f ./airgradientdataserver.yml

+# Deploy node-exporter so that metrics for each node can be read by Prometheus
+kubectl apply -f ./node-exporter.yml

 # Deploy kube-state-metrics so that extra Kubernetes metrics can be read by Prometheus
 # Latest config can be found here: https://github.com/kubernetes/kube-state-metrics/tree/master/examples/standard
 kubectl apply -f ./kube-state-metrics